peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - **Finish What You Start**
   - eg. the routine that allocates a resource should also free it
 - Suggestions for resource allocation
-  - Deallocate resources in the opposite order to that in which you allocate them, you won’t orphan resources if one resource contains references to another
+  - Deallocate resources in the opposite order to that in which you allocate them, you won't orphan resources if one resource contains references to another
   - When allocating the same set of resources in different places in your code, always allocate them in the same order, this will reduce the possibility of deadlock
 - Exception handling in C++:
   ```cpp